 GOAL: Demonstrate an understanding of the concepts relating to the management of a project.
 PRODUCT: Report FORMAT: You will prepare a formal business report detailing a project charter based on a business case study.
-Maximum 1,000 words CRITERIA: No. Learning Outcome assessed use of initiative to create an effective solution discipline on to a business idea or problem in the required 1 2 apply professional communications skills a business solution nd ability in an effective manner to create a apply a sophisticated level of understanding solve problems g of discipline specific knowledge and skills to
+More detail is available on the Learning Management System.
+CRITERIA: No. Learning Outcome assessed 1 Use of initiative to create an effective solution to a business idea or problem in the required discipline 1 2 Apply professional communications skills and ability in an effective manner to create a business solution 2 3 Apply a sophisticated level of understanding of discipline specific knowledge and skills to solve problems 3 GENERIC SKILLS: Communication, Problem solving